BiteTalk Live Create Recipe

 Creamy Rotisserie Chicken Fettuccine Alfredo

-This is the weeknight Alfredo that tastes like a real Italian spot: glossy, peppery, and rich—but finished with a tiny hit of acidity so it never feels heavy.
-A two-stage garlic move (infuse early, microplane at the end) plus a proper Parmesan emulsion makes it cling to every strand.
+This is the weeknight Alfredo that tastes like a real Italian spot: glossy, peppery, and rich, but finished with a tiny hit of acidity so it never feels heavy.
+A two-stage garlic move, infusing some early and microplaning the rest at the end, plus a proper Parmesan emulsion makes it cling to every strand.

 Weeknight Pasta